Measuring Vibration with IMU Batch Sampler¶

 - Set INS_LOG_BAT_MASK = 1 to collect data from the first IMU

 - LOG_BITMASK’s IMU_RAW bit must not be checked.
 The default LOG_BITMASK value is fine.
 If it is checked the results can be confusing as you will get no samples if using post-filter or regular logging, you will however get samples if using sensor rate logging and your SD card is able to cope.

 Flight and Post-Flight Analysis¶

 - Perform a regular flight (not just a gentle hover) of at least a few minutes and download the dataflash logs

 - Open Mission Planner, press Ctrl-F, press the FFT button, press “new DF log” and select the .bin log file downloaded above

-- Accelerometer data appears in the top left window with the vertical access showing the amplitude and horizontal axis showing the frequency.
+- Accelerometer data appears in the top left window with the vertical axis showing the amplitude and horizontal axis showing the frequency.
 The amplitude is not scaled to a useful value meaning the graph is useful for determining the frequency of the vibration but not whether the levels are too high or not.
-Vibration at frequencies above 300hz may lead to attitude or position control problems.
+Vibration at frequencies above 300Hz may lead to attitude or position control problems.

 Advanced Configuration and Analysis¶

 - Set INS_LOG_BAT_OPT = 1 to enable batch sampling at the sensor’s highest rate which allows analysis above 500hz for very fast IMUs from InvenseSense